bedwardssmith/Election_Analysis/README.md

 Module 3 Practice

 ## Project Overview
 A Colorado Board of Elections employee requested an audit of a recent local congressional election.
-The analysis required a review of:
+The analysis required a review of the following:

 * Calculation of the total votes cast.
 * Breakdown of the number of votes and the percentage of total votes for each county.